 I’m not a parent, is there anything I can do?

 Yes, absolutely!
 We always need volunteers to support the scheme either as fund-raisers or perhaps by joining our Board of Trustees and getting involved in the management of the scheme.
 For these roles, you do not need to have parenting experience.

-We work with a diverse board who bring a range of skills to the organisation.
-We would welcome applicants to join our volunteer board of trustees who have experience of being a Home-start volunteer or supported family, who have knowledge relating to management, finance, marketing, health and safety, fundraising.
-There are many more skills which we would value, so if you feel you have something to give and could attend regular board meetings (usually on a Thursday morning on the second Thursday of the month) please get in touch,
+We work with a diverse Board who bring a range of skills to the organisation.
+We would welcome applicants to join our volunteer Board of Trustees who have experience of being a Home-Start volunteer or supported family, who have knowledge relating to management, finance, marketing, health and safety, fundraising.
+There are many more skills which we would value, so if you feel you have something to give and could attend Board Meetings which are held quarterly, please get in touch,

 How do I become a volunteer?